zhengronggift/MSP430/README.md

 # MSP430
-C code for Robotic Project
+C and python code for Robotic Project